jpype-project/jpype/doc/userguide.rst

 *******************

 In this chapter, we will discuss how to control the JVM from within Python.
-For the most part the JVM is invisible to Python.
-Thus the controls needs are starting up and shutting down.
+For the most part, the JVM is invisible to Python.
+The only user controls needed are to start up and shutdown the JVM.

 .. _startJVM:

 Starting the JVM
 ================

-The first task it always to get the JVM started.
+The first task is always to start the JVM.
 The settings to the JVM are immutable over the lifespan of the JVM.
-The two settings of most importance are the class path where the jars and class files will be located and how to treat returned strings.
+The user settings are: the JVM arguments, the class path used to find jars, and whether to convert Java strings to Python strings.

 Class paths
 -----------

 JPype supports two styles of classpaths.
+The first is modeled after Matlab the second argument style uses a list to the ``startJVM`` function.

-The older Matlab style uses the functions ``jpype.addClassPath`` and ``getClassPath``.
-The first adds a directory or jar file to the search path.
+The Matlab style uses the functions ``jpype.addClassPath`` and ``getClassPath``.
+The first function adds a directory or jar file to the search path.
 Wild cards are accepted in the search.
 Once all of the paths are added to internal class path, they can be retrieved using ``getClassPath`` which takes a keyword argument ``env`` which defaults to true.
 When set to false, JPype will ignore the environment variable ``CLASSPATH`` which is normally included in the default classpath.

-The newer style is simply to place all of the class paths into a list using the keyword argument ``classpath`` to the startJVM.
-This direct classpath method does not include the environment ``CLASSPATH``, but it does provide a quick method to pull in a specific set of classes.
+To use the argument style, pass all of the class paths in a list as the keyword argument ``classpath`` to the ``startJVM``.
+This classpath method does not include the environment ``CLASSPATH``, but it does provide a quick method to pull in a specific set of classes.
 Wild cards are accepted as the end of the path to include all jars in a given directory.